-Thus, we have a natural isomorphism so we conclude the existence of a natural isomorphism By \autoref{D^b(Coh) = D^b_{coh}(QCoh) for Cartier modules} and \autoref{D(QCoh) = D_qcoh(O_X[C])}, both $j$ and $i$ are equivalences, so we deduce that $\Mcal \cong \Dd(\Dd(\Mcal))$ naturally. \\
+Thus, we have a natural isomorphism so we conclude the existence of a natural isomorphism in $D^b_{\coh}(\cO_X[A^r])$.
+Since both $i$ and $j$ are equivalences (see \autoref{D^b(Coh) = D^b_{coh}(QCoh) for Cartier modules}, \autoref{D(QCoh) = D_qcoh(O_X[C])} for Cartier modules, and \autoref{D^b(Coh) = D^b_{coh}(QCoh) for F-modules} for Frobenius modules), we deduce that we have a natural isomorphism $\Mcal \cong \Dd(\Dd(\Mcal))$. \\ \end{proof}